BSidesMUC/BSidesMunich2024/_talks/002-08_3NQ8D3_beyond-manual-enhancing-and-scaling-security-with-automation.md

 track: 2
 ---

-This presentation explores how automation can alleviate the burden on short-staffed security teams by offloading manual tasks.
+Security teams are often short-staffed and overburdened, but many of their tasks can be automated to alleviate this pressure.
+Automation enables the offloading of repetitive and mundane manual work, allowing security teams to focus on more complex and engaging tasks.
+Furthermore, automation facilitates the execution of large-scale security tasks that are not achievable manually.

-It begins with an example of implementing External Attack Surface Monitoring (EASM) using open-source tools, then expands on the general topic of building a security automation platform.
+This presentation will begin by exploring the specific automation example of External Attack Surface Monitoring (EASM), demonstrating its implementation using open-source tools.

-The discussion highlights various automatable tasks and available tools.
+Following this, the discussion will broaden to cover the implementation of a generic security automation platform.
+Examples will be provided of the types of tasks that can be automated, how they can be implemented and the tools available to achieve this.

+While this talk aligns with DevSecOps principles, it is distinct in that it does _not_ focus on CI/CD pipeline security.
+Instead, it addresses security automation that extends beyond security for software development activities.